 A pneumothorax occurs when air leaks into the space between the lung and the chest wall, causing the lung to collapse partially or fully.
 It can occur spontaneously — most often in tall, slim young men — or as a result of an underlying lung condition, injury, or medical procedure.

 Symptoms typically include sudden sharp chest pain and breathlessness.
 A small pneumothorax may resolve on its own, but larger ones require treatment to re-expand the lung.
-More importantly, without surgical treatment, a spontaneous pneumothorax has a recurrence rate of up to 50%.
+More importantly, without surgical treatment a spontaneous pneumothorax often comes back — in roughly one in three people after a first episode, and more after a second.

-Keyhole (VATS) surgery removes the small blebs or blisters on the lung surface that cause the air leak, and creates a controlled adhesion between the lung and chest wall to prevent recurrence.
+Keyhole (VATS) surgery removes the blebs and the weak area of lung at the top — a bullectomy — and seals the space around the lung to prevent a further collapse.
 This is the most effective way to prevent a pneumothorax from happening again.

 Book a Consultation →Surgery is performed under general anaesthesia through small keyhole incisions.
 The operation typically takes under an hour.
 Most patients spend a few days in hospital and return to normal activities within two to three weeks.
 Recurrence rates following surgery are significantly lower than with non-surgical management alone.